-If you’re wondering what the heck a Devon Doughnut is, you can see Kate Raworth explain Doughnut Economics in her TedTalk here, and find out who else is making Doughnuts and how they are going about it on the Doughnut Economics Action Lab (DEAL) resource site here.
+If you’re wondering what the heck a Devon Doughnut is, you can read about Kate Raworth’s broad concept of economics here, and who else is making Doughnuts and how they are going about it on the Doughnut Economics Action Lab (DEAL) resource site here.

 The Devon Doughnut Collective, convened by the Bioregional Learning Centre, has co-created a People’s Doughnut for Devon.
 Over the course of just one year we successfully created ‘health indicators’ for 22 domains (specific to Devon) and 44 ‘pathway for action’ projects–pathways for both citizens and policymakers.